openfl/OpenFLDevelopersGuide/working-with-sound/working-with-sound-assets.md

 </assets>
 ```

-## Using sound assts
+## Using sound assets

 The following code works with a sound asset with the id "MySound".
-The code get
+The code gets
 an instance of the sound asset and calls the `play()` method on that instance:

 ```haxe